 Cori Bush of Netflix's 'Knock Down the House' Discusses Her Newest Campaign

 We spoke with Cori Bush — one of the grassroots congressional candidates featured in the Netflix documentary ‘Knock Down the House’ — about her first run for Missouri’s 1st congressional district House seat, as well her upcoming election in 2020.
 Her opponent, incumbent Lacy Clay Jr., succeeded his father, Clay Sr., who took the seat in 1969.
-During the 2017-2018 congressional cycle Clay accepted hundreds of thousands of dollars of corporate PAC money which came from companies like Bank of America, Boeing, Goldman Sachs, and AT&T. Bush, on the other hand, refuses all corporate PAC money and is endorsed by progressive leaders like Angela Davis, Nina Turner, and Shaun King.
+During the 2017-2018 congressional cycle Clay accepted hundreds of thousands of dollars of corporate PAC money which came from companies like Bank of America, Boeing, Goldman Sachs, and AT&T. Bush refuses all corporate PAC money and is endorsed by progressive leaders like Angela Davis, Nina Turner, and Shaun King.

 This interview has been edited for brevity and clarity.

 MFU: Brand New Congress, the organization that supported your congressional campaign, is identifying non-politician candidates from across the political spectrum who want to fight for the interests of working-class citizens.
 In other words, it’s not about left versus right; it’s about top versus bottom.
 Why do you believe this message can win in your community?